 Students who graduate from a polytechnic university may apply at a university to pursue a master's degree.
 A polytechnic graduate may have to take additional studies at the university in order to maintain the level of education experienced by university graduates.

 Finland's Tuition System

 Finland's Ministry of Education funds higher education so citizens of Finland do not have to pay tuition fees when attending a polytechnic or university.
-This also applies to international students in most cases.
-For example, some master's degree programs may have associated tuition fees for students who are not members of the EEA or EU.
-However, students attending a polytechnic facility or university will need to purchase books and other course materials as well as pay for their own living expenses.
+Under current regulations, tuition fees are also waived for international students in most cases, but beginning in August 2017, non-Eu/EEA students studying Bachelor's or Master's degrees offered in English will have to pay tuition fees.
+Additionally, students attending a polytechnic facility or university will need to purchase books and other course materials as well as pay for their own living expenses.
 Finland's cost of living is similar to other European Union countries.

 Visas and Student Resident Permits

 If you are taking an entrance exam in Finland, you will need a visa, which allows you to stay a maximum of three months.
 As a degree student studying in Finland who is not an EU or EEA citizen, you will then need to apply for a student residence permit.
 For more information, contact your country's Finnish embassy to find out how to gain a student resident permit.
 You may also visit the website of the Finnish Immigration Service to determine what you will need to apply for this permit.

 Be aware that at the time you apply for a student resident permit, you will be asked to show proof that you can support yourself while living in Finland.
 Currently, non-EU/EEA international students must show that have access to 6720€ per year or 560€ per month to minimally cover living expenses.
 In U.S. dollars this equates to about $615 per month or $7400 annually.